Blosc/caterva-scipy21/caterva_workshop.md

 - Resize array dimensions.

 - Improve slicing capabilities: currently Caterva only supports basic slicing based on start:stop ranges; we would like to extend this to start:stop:step as well as selections based on an array of booleans (similar to NumPy).

-- Provide Python wheels: this will make the installation much easier for the user.

 - Support for variable-length metalayers: this would provide users a lot of flexibility to define their own metadata.